 - Extensive Connections: Data connectors are the lifeblood of dashboards.
 Tableau offers a rich extension to multiple databases for efficient analysis.

-Lastly, feel free to check the Coupler.io blog page to explore the in-depth functionalities of Google Data Studio and Tableau.
+Lastly, feel free to check the Coupler.io blog page to explore the in-depth functionalities of Looker Studio and Tableau.
 Also, check our article on Power BI vs Tableau, it can be helpful as well.
 Happy visualization!Back to Blog